-The John Kitchen Centre at Linden Grove is a first-stage residential detox hostel for men and women who have found their lives unmanageable due to the destructive effects of addiction to alcohol and drugs.
+The John Kitchen Centre at Linden Grove is a residential post-detox hostel for men and women who have found their lives unmanageable due to the destructive effects of addiction to alcohol and drugs.
 Our priority is those who are homeless.

 The hostel has 24 single rooms (16 en suite) and is staffed 24/7.